ProgrammersOfVilnius/qvarn-testing/README.rst

 How to read and write yarn test files
 =====================================

-Here are some usefull resources:
+Here are some useful resources:

 - http://blog.liw.fi/posts/yarn/